TacticalTome/TacticalTome/README.md

 ## Releases
 All releases will be pushed to the live version of the website.To view all releases and changes please see our [Changelog](https://github.com/Paughton/GamersHandbook/blob/main/CHANGELOG.md).The changelog file will change upon releases and will highlight the general changes.

+## Reporting a bug
+In order to report a bug please open up an issue and apply the bug label.
+Also when creating an issue, please be as descriptive as possible and detail what lead up to the bug.

+#### Please Include:
+- Type
+- What happened?
+- What did you do to produce the bug?
+- How much did it hinder your usage of the site?

 ## Credits
 Main Contributors